There was meaningful action right up to the final whistle before the final qualifiers for the last 16 were confirmed on Wednesday night

-It was a fitting reward for Grosskreutz that he should be the one to take Dortmund to the knockout phase as a group winner.
-A life-long Dortmund fan, he can be found in the stands cheering his teammates on with fellow supporters when not in the matchday squad.
+It was a fitting reward for Grosskreutz that he should be the one to take Dortmund to the knockout phase as group winners.
+A life-long Dortmund fan, he can be found in the stands cheering his team-mates on with fellow supporters when not in the matchday squad.

 The 25-year-old was on the books of Dortmund as a teenager before being released.
 He rejoined Klopp's side from Rot-Weiss Ahlen in 2009 and has racked up over 200 appearances for his "dream club" since.

-He has watched the stars like Mario Gotze and Shinji Kagawa depart for bigger clubs and better money, he has seen his place as a starter in Klopp's team evaporate, but he is the man to whom the coach always turns when things are sticky.
-Wide midfield, central midfield, right back, left back and even in goal - Grosskreutz goes everywhere for Dortmund.
-In the middle of the club's worst injury crisis of the Klopp era, his goal and status as local hero is apt.
+He has watched the stars like Mario Gotze and Shinji Kagawa depart for bigger clubs and better money, he has seen his place as starter in Klopp's team evaporate, but he is the man to whom the coach always turns when things are sticky.
+Wide-midfield, central midfield, right-back, left-back and even in goal - Grosskreutz goes everywhere for Dortmund.
+In the middle of their worst injury crisis of the Klopp era, his goal and status as local hero is apt.

 "It's an amazing feeling," he told the club's official website.
 "Celebrating with the fans after the game is the best reward for such a win.
 Our fans are crazy in the good sense of the word.
 The team and the fans really deserved this win.
 I will happily spend a bit in the hotel bar to celebrate with the team."

-Bayern Munich featured only once in this column before now and that was when Arjen Robben quarreled with Pep Guardiola over the allocation of a penalty kick.
-The suggestion that day was that only bickering and in-fighting could prevent Bayern from seemingly fulfilling its destiny of picking up another Champions League title.
+Bayern Munich featured only once in this column before now and that was when Arjen Robben quarrelled with Pep Guardiola over the allocation of a penalty kick.
+The suggestion that day was that only bickering and in-fighting could prevent Bayern from seemingly fulfilling their destiny of picking up another Champions League title.

 Matchday six changed all that, though.

-We were given an indication to another threat against the German champion.
-The club's complacency, its apathy in defeat at home to Manchester City, was noticeable for its incongruousness.
+We were given an indication to another threat against the German champions.
+Their complacency, their apathy in defeat at home to Manchester City was noticeable for its incongruousness.
 Not once this season had Bayern played like that.
-The team was lethargic and looked disinterested.
+They were lethargic and looked disinterested.

-Had Alvaro Negredo snaffled the half-chance Dante presented to him, it would have been City and not Bayern which played the last 16 as a seeded team.
-By the time Bayern realized what was being done, the team couldn't react.
+Had Alvaro Negredo snaffled the half-chance Dante presented to him, it would have been City and not Bayern who played the last 16 as seeds.
+By the time Bayern realised what was being done to them, they couldn't react.

-While there are no indications that Guardiola's team is about to unravel, the mask certainly slipped a bit.
+While there are no indications that Guardiola's team are about to unravel, the mask certainly, fleetingly slipped.
+A chink of light.

 Follow Peter Staunton on